ryan-jones/greyfinch/EXPLANATIONS.md

 ## Challenges

 The biggest challenge was utilizing View Tools.
 As this was the first time I've used the platform, I wasn't fully familiar with how to fully embrace its capabilities.
 Additionally, there were multiple instances were I encountered bugs that impeded development (which I've included as feedback in /bugs.
+The end result is that the project is not as clean or as organized as I would normally like, but I imagine a big part of this exercise was seeing how we as candidates can navigate through View Tools.

 Some questions I am left with after doing the project.